yytimmer/newstracker_model/README.md

-# Code related to the research article "Automated monitoring of online news accuracy with change classification models"
+# Code associated with "Automated monitoring of online news accuracy with change classification models"

 In this repository, the code that was written in the context of the research article with title "Automated monitoring of online news accuracy with change classification models", submitted for review to Information Processing & Management, is shared.